General enquiries: 0800 326 5559

 Sex and Love Addiction

-While often forgotten, sex and love addiction is a very real disorder that can have devastating consequences for the individual and their family.
+While often forgotten, sex and love addiction is a very real disorder that can have devastating consequences for the individual and their loved ones.

 What is sex addiction?

-Sex addicts are not necessarily engaging in illegal sexual activity but may be putting themselves and their partner at risk if they are engaging in multiple sexual relationships.
+Sex addicts are not necessarily engaging in illegal sexual activity but may be putting themselves and their partners at risk if they are engaging in multiple sexual relationships.
 [1]

 Common forms of sex addiction include: